-Consider reserving five minutes of TapTyping time at the beginning of class every day for a few weeks and chart the increase in the class words-per-minute average over that time.
-If you can find them, bring in an old manual typewriter and an electric typewriter as well as a laptop, then compare and contrast the experience of typing on them vs. typing on the touch screen.
-To add some silly fun, have students pair up in teams of twos and have races.
-Teams can type one of the longer sample documents, switching which partner types at each 30-second mark.
-See which team can finish first.Typing practice doesn't have to be dull!Read More Read Less
+Consider reserving five minutes at the beginning of each class for some TapTyping lessons for a few weeks, and chart the increase in the class words-per-minute (WPM) average over that time.
+If you can find them, bring in an old manual typewriter and an electric typewriter as well as a laptop or desktop computer, and then compare and contrast the experience of typing on them vs. typing on the touchscreen.
+If there's an external or Bluetooth keyboard available, connect that to TapTyping to add another option to the mix -- it will help students transfer their new skills to typing on regular computers and laptops (it's impossible to touch-type on a touchscreen because there are no keys to feel).

 Students of all skill levels can dive right in to TapTyping since all lesson levels are available right away.
 To add some silly fun, have students pair up in teams of two and have races.
 Teams can type one of the longer sample documents, switching which partner types at each 30-second mark.
 See which team can finish first.
 Typing practice doesn't have to be dull!Continue reading Show less